kinrihehe/PhilHealth-NHDR-IG-Review/README.md

-This is the PH CORE IG Branch that the UPM SILab and DOH will update for the development of the PH CORE IG.

-# Philippine Core (PH CORE) FHIR Implementation Guide (Development Repository)
+# Philippines National Health Data Repository (NHDR) FHIR Implementation Guide (Development Repository)

 **Disclaimer:**
 > **This repository is currently in the development phase.**